 Lesson Chapters

-1Chapter 1: Understanding High-Impact Events⏱️ ~6 min
+1Chapter 1: Understanding High-Impact Events~6 min

 High-impact events are scheduled economic releases or central bank communications that cause an immediate, sharp reaction in the currency markets.

-Primary High-Impact Events
+Primary High-Impact Events - Critical News Events by Category

 These are the releases that professional traders mark in red on their Economic Calendar: